LAIRLAB/qr_trees/README.md

 ```
 cmake .. -DUSE_PYTHON_HOMEBREW=True
 ```
-This wil use the python includes and libraries from `/usr/local/Cellar/python/2.7.12_2/Frameworks/Python.framework/Versions/2.7`.
+This will use the python includes and libraries from `/usr/local/Cellar/python/2.7.12_2/Frameworks/Python.framework/Versions/2.7`.

 You may also be able to manually specify `PYTHON_INCLUDE_DIRS` and